joehunterdev/react-complete-guide/readme.md

    - You could pass in the whole reducer or create a map of reducers
    - or merge all your reducers into one
    - Now how can we know what to dispatch ?
+   - `counterActions.decrement()` Dont forget this is a function call not a pointer
 ####  Migrating Everything To Redux Toolkit
   - ` counter.createSlice` now is a bunch of object keys we can access
   - these methods are called action creators